Cleaning Hounslow's Air

 Hounslow Council has committed to planting 20,000 more trees in the borough between 2022 and 2026, and increase areas managed as wildflower meadow and rough grassland to improve biodiversity.

-streets.
+Since 2021, the Council has already planted nearly 25,000 additional trees in its parks and open spaces, housing estates, and along streets.
 More than 1,500 free trees have also been given to residents, allotment plot holders, and schools as part of the popular Free Trees for Hounslow initiative.

 Cabinet Member for Recreation, Public Spaces and Parking Councillor Salman Shaheen enjoying Hounslow's Boston Manor Park